BRS Kash

-Kenneth Duncan Jr. (born May 15, 1993), better known as BRS Kash, is an American rapper from Atlanta, Georgia.
-He is signed to Love Renaissance (LVRN) and Interscope Records.
+Kenneth Duncan Jr. (born May 15, 1993), known professionally as BRS Kash, is an American rapper from Atlanta, Georgia.
+He is best known for his 2020 debut single "Throat Baby (Go Baby)", which peaked at number 24 on the Billboard Hot 100, received double platinum certification by the Recording Industry Association of America (RIAA), and spawned a remix featuring City Girls and DaBaby.
+Originally released in 2019, the song gained virality on TikTok the following year, prompting Love Renaissance (LVRN) and Interscope Records to sign the rapper.

 Early life

-Kash grew up in Atlanta listening to hip hop artists like Kilo Ali, Raheem the Dream, and Outkast.
+Duncan grew up in Atlanta listening to hip hop artists like Kilo Ali, Raheem the Dream, and Outkast.

 Career

 On November 22, 2019, BRS Kash released his first single "Throat Baby (Go Baby)".
 The single broke out in 2020 going viral on TikTok.
 In August 2020, it was announced he signed with Love Renaissance and Interscope Records.
 The single charted in the top 10 on the Billboard Hot R&B/Hip-Hop Songs Chart.
 On January 22, 2021, BRS Kash released his debut mixtape Kash Only, including the remix of "Throat Baby (Go Baby)" featuring DaBaby and City Girls.

+Personal life

+Duncan supported Jon Ossoff and Raphael Warnock in the 2020 United States Senate elections, performing at a rally for both in 2020.